Home Overview Spelling Grammar Usage Translate

 Therefore "it" links nothing to something - useless and verbose.

-English's requirement that every sentence include a subject and a verb,
+that every sentence include a subject and a verb -- not a Peoplese requirement.

 Ex: Peoplese: Now rain۔ing.
 What time now?
 Nobody here.

-Intimate Pronouns
+Familiar Pronouns

-When translating dialog between family members to Peoplese from a language like Spanish
+When translating dialog between family members to Peoplese from a language that uses familiar pronouns, “you” is translated as “oo”, etc. Chart below.

 Archaic Pronouns